London, United Kingdom

 CLEVER Cities provides a unique opportunity, through the creation of Thamesmead Action Labs, to reveal the potential and value of the green spaces and natural assets of the area.
-The Action Labs are based in the neighbourhoods of Southmere, Parkview and the Moorings, each with a distinct look and feel and a variety of attributes and challenges.
+The Action Labs are based in the neighbourhoods of South Thamesmead, specifically Southmere and Parkview, each with a distinct look and feel and a variety of attributes and challenges.

 In each of the Action Labs, Peabody are implementing a series of nature-based solutions; ranging from ‘nature-based solutions on the doorstep’ with raingardens in courtyards and swales along walking routes, to the installation of a wetland project to turn an unsightly polluted lake, into a place for leisure and recreation.

 CLEVER Cities interventions

 CLEVER Cities will be enhancing and adding value by leading the co-design process to shape and design current and future nature-based solutions and work with schools and community networks to co-create solutions to help people better connect with nature and be more active in their daily lives.

 CLEVER Cities will also support the evaluation of nature-based solutions to fully understand the social, economic impact of the solutions, in addition to the environmental outcomes.

 Through CLEVER Cities, the Action Labs in Thamesmead intends to:

 - provide more opportunities for the residents to connect with, and learn about their natural landscapes;

 - use nature-based solutions as a means to upskill and improve economic opportunities for residents of Thamesmead;